ZenzenDatabase/A_oveview_of_awesome_causality_dataset/README.md

-# The overview of the awesome causality dataset
+# The overview of awesome causality dataset

 The overview is about the decription of causality dataset, which is widely applied in causality relevant tasks, such as the semEval challenges.